RAJASTHAN

 Arrival in Delhi.
 Whether you are arriving from India or elsewhere, or if Varanasi is an extension to one of our other India Photo Adventures, Day one is an arrival day in Delhi.
 Transfers will be arranged to take you to our hotel.

-In the afternoon we will explore Old Delhi markets and streets followed by a “Welcome Dinner” at our favorite Indian restaurant.
+We will enjoy a “Welcome Dinner” at our favorite Indian restaurant, to start this wonderful trip.
 After we’ll rest up and prepare for a very busy schedule for the next 4 days in Varanasi.
 (D)

 Day 2 | Varanasi - Sarnath Museum - Aarti Ceremony